pfrackowiak01/pfrackowiak01/README.md

 ## 👋 Hello, I'm Paweł!

 - Level 22 👾
-- Student of Computer Science at the [Gdynia Maritime University](https://umg.edu.pl) 👨‍🎓
+- Student of Computer Science at the [Maritime University in Gdynia](https://umg.edu.pl) 👨‍🎓
 - Inspired to become a future Game Developer 👨‍💻 or Game Designer 📝📊

 ---